 THE LUNAR CALENDAR :

 Basques were ruled by a lunar calendar.
 A lunar calendar is a calendar that starts in the new moon and its length is approximately 29 days and a half (exactly 29 days, 12 hours, 44 minutes and 28 seconds).
 A special day, in their traditions, was dedicated to the moon: the Friday.
 On Fridays witches used to meet them on the akelarres, and it was not allowed to get married, to pasture, or to cultivate, on Friday.
 In euskera, the word "hil" is used for "moon" and also means "month".
 In the ancestors worship, different phases of the moon had significance for them: full moon gave the souls light at the nighttime; the meaning of "moon" in euskera is "the light of the dead" ("hil-argia").
 But under the new moon they had to help them to get illuminated.
-Derived from this this custom we have the argizaiolas.
+From this custom are created the argizaiolas.

 THE ARGIZAIOLAS, OR ARGIZAIOLAK:

-The Argizaiolas (from argizai, wax, and ola, table) are wooden tables, artistically hewn and wrapped into a wax rope, which are lighted and remain lightning by several hours, which were used to give the souls the warm of the household.
+The Argizaiolas (from argizai, wax, and ola, table) are wooden tables, artistically hewn and wrapped into a wax rope, which are lighted and remain lightning by several hours, used to give the souls the warm of the household.
 Also it could be assumed as a way to give them light in their world of shadows, and in their way to the heaven.
 Originally is assumed that they were made of stone.
-Actually it's a quite disappeared custom, except in Amezketa, Guipuzkoa, where still many traditions are conserved.
+Actually it's a quite disappeared custom, except in Amezketa, Guipuzkoa, where still traditions are conserved.
 In Amezketa, the nave of the church symbolizes a cemetery, with tombs at both sides of the central hallway.
 There are aligned around 150 tombs and, in the All Souls' Day, kneeling-stools are installed and argizaiolas on each one of them.
 Observed by the Catholic Church as a pagan symbol, really their use was extended at the Christian Age, when there were established ceremonies using wax candles.
 The rite of illumination of the dead, however, is a very old tradition between Basques.

 HILARRI (DISCOIDAL STELES) :